-Registered office and principal place of business
+Registered office

-Level 6, 161 Collins Street, Melbourne, VIC 3000
+Level 6 161 Collins Street MELBOURNE VIC 3000 Principal place of business Level 6 161 Collins Street MELBOURNE VIC 3000

 2 Basis of preparation

 (a) Statement of compliance

 The consolidated financial statements are general purpose financial statements which have been prepared in accordance with Australian Accounting Standards (AASBs) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
 The consolidated financial statements comply with International Financial Reporting Standards (IFRS) adopted by the International Accounting Standards Board (IASB).